-On or around the 23rd of February 2016 Google announced the death of its sidebar ads reducing the amount of available ad slots on the first page of search results.
+On or around the 23rd of February 2016 Google announced the death of its sidebar ads reducing the number of available ad slots on the first page of search results.

 “Well, looking at the results of my campaigns over the last four weeks, it is difficult to tell as my campaigns are very tightly managed and we’ve actually seen some decreases in costs.
 In order to get a really true picture of what is happening with the average campaign, I was given access to the campaign of a local business owner who hasn’t made any campaign changes since the update.”

 “What we see is a slight – 5% increase on average when comparing the last four weeks to the four weeks before the change, whether or not this is 100% due to the change in ad layout we can’t be sure.
 It will take quite a few months before we start to see the real impacts of these changes as there are so many factors that can affect an Adwords campaign.”

 “These changes may not seem significant now but they should be monitored to see if they continue to increase”.